Information for patients

 What if I want to find out about genetic testing and I am from an ethnic minority background, or planning to marry a relative?

 The West Midlands Genetics Service serves a large and diverse population.
-To improve access to Clinical Genetics and provide tailored clinical care, we employ 2 specialist Genetic Counsellors who speak specific South Asian languages and are skilled in providing genetic counselling for these communities.
+To improve access to Clinical Genetics and provide tailored clinical care, we employ 2 specialist Genetic Counsellors and 2 specialist genomic practitioners who speak specific South Asian languages and are skilled in providing genetic counselling for these communities.
 They have an in depth understanding of family structures and can support families to understand how the service can be of benefit in providing them with information and choices in a culturally sensitive manner.

 I need an interpreter, what should I do?

-If you need an interpreter for your appointment, please let us know.
-The clerks on the appointment line speak some additional languages or can arrange a telephone interpreter if required.
+If you need an interpreter for your appointment, please contact us.
+The staff on the appointment line speak some additional languages or can arrange a telephone interpreter if required.
 If you prefer, you can ask a close relative, friend or health professional to telephone for you.

 Can I have a member of my family/friend present for support at my appointment?

-For telephone or video appointments you are welcome to have a family member or friend present for support.
+You are welcome to have a family member or friend present for support.
 They will sometimes need their own appointment if they wish to pursue testing for themselves.
-If your appointment is face to face then there may be restrictions on who you can bring to your appointment due to the pandemic.
-Your appointment letter should make this clear, however if you have any questions or concerns please do not hesitate to contact us.

 Who will the appointment be with?

 Your appointment may be with one of our doctors (Clinical Geneticists) or with a Genetic Counsellor.
-Genetic Counsellors are health professionals with specialist training in providing information about genetic conditions, helping patients make their own decisions about genetic testing, and supporting families with genetic conditions.
-As we are a Teaching Hospital Trust, we often have students, trainees or new members of staff observing the appointment but please let us know if this is not acceptable.
+Genetic Counsellors are health professionals with specialist training in providing information about genetic conditions, helping patients make their own decisions about genetic testing and supporting families with genetic conditions.
+As a Teaching Hospital Trust, we often have students, trainees or new staff members observing the appointment but please let us know if this is not acceptable.

 Where will the appointment be?